tark-hidden/pyramid_classy/README.rst

 Classnames will always use /<class_name>/ as route_base if you don't define route_base in class.
 Methods without decorators will use /<class_name>/<method_name> for route_path.

-The route decorator takes exactly the same parameters as Pyramid's add_router, so you should feel right at home adding custom routes to any views you create.
+The route decorator takes exactly the same parameters as Pyramid's add_route, so you should feel free adding custom routes to any views you create.

 Last words
 ----------